The Best Bars in Louisville Right Now

 Upscale flair and bourbon on Main with carefully curated art on the walls

 Proof on Main is your best-of-both-worlds bar, so if you and your companion have different tastes, no worries -- there’s fine bourbon for you and award-winning wine for them.
-With a menu boasting more than 75 different bourbons, you can go on a distillery tour without ever getting up from your seat.
-The art on the walls at Proof is as expertly curated, as is the art in the adjoining 21c museum.
-And there’s also a Southern-inspired menu to die for if you’re hungry (try the squid salad if you’re feeling adventurous).
+With a menu boasting 100-plus bourbons, including plenty of rare stuff (while it lasts), you can essentially go on a distillery tour without ever getting up from your seat.
+The art on the walls at Proof is as expertly curated, as is the art in the adjoining 21c Museum.
+And there’s also a Southern-inspired menu to die for if you’re hungry (try the squid salad if you want something a little different).

 The crazy sexy, cool bar in the sky